JuliaHofmeister22/Physics-Video-Games/README.md

 - mass = how much gravity effects the collider
 - material = how much force the collider gives off

+do_collisions(Collider *colliders[], int size) - pass an array of colliders and it's size, runs all collidiables against eachother

 Collision - true or false statement on if the collider has collided with something

 Collisions - applies force to the colliding objects